 Please don't be!
 The majority of people will sign up on their own and our Women V Cancer challenges are renowned for the incomparable camaraderie and life long friendships made as our groups take on these incredible feats together.

-Once you've signed up for the challenge, we'll send you a link to a private Facebook group for everyone registered for your group in the Women V Cancer Cycle Milan to Venice 2019.
+Once you've signed up for the challenge, we'll send you a link to a private Facebook group for everyone registered for your group.
 Please feel free to use this space to swap questions, advice and updates with your fellow cyclists on your training and fundraising.
 You may also want to reach out to the fellow participants in this group to see if there's anyone in your local area you can meet up to train and fundraise with.